 Tell the BBFC that age verification will do more harm than good

-leaked into the public domain: it ruins lives, and can lead to blackmail and suicide.
-If this policy goes ahead without strict rules forcing age verification providers to protect user privacy, there is a genuine risk of loss of
+public domain: it ruins lives, and can lead to blackmail and suicide.
+If this policy goes ahead without strict rules forcing age verification providers to protect user privacy, there is a genuine risk of loss of life.

 Update: Marc Dorcel Issues Plea to Participate in U.K. Age-Verification Consultation